-When larval blacklegged ticks hatch from eggs, they generally are pathogen-free (several studies from a number of laboratories have failed to detect any human disease-causing pathogens in newly hatched larvae).
-Ticks become infected with disease-causing pathogens when they feed on reservoir animals.
+When larval blacklegged ticks hatch from eggs, they generally are pathogen-free.
+There is definitely NO credible evidence that newly hatched larvae are infected with the Lyme disease-causing germ.
+But we say generally because there is evidence that blacklegged tick larvae rarely are infected with Borrelia miyamotoi, a non-Lyme disease-causing germ found to cause a relapsing fever disease in humans in 2011.
+Most commonly, germ-free larvae become infected with disease-causing pathogens when they feed on reservoir animals.
 Most studies support the notion that white-footed mice (Peromyscus leucopus) are the main reservoir host for Lyme disease spirochetes, Babesia protozoa, and Anaplasma bacteria; in most settings, mice are the primary culprits for producing infected ticks.
 These mice are common and often quite abundant in rural, suburban, and semi-urban settings across much of the eastern United States.

-Tick Tubes are stuffed with cotton nesting material impregnated with permethrin.
-If mice are present, they typically are very attracted by this nesting material.
-If tubes are placed in areas harboring mice, the mice will steal the treated nesting material and place it in their nests.
+Thermacell Tick Control tubes are an innovative targeted “tickicide” delivery system that relies on the nesting behavior of mice to help reduce the abundance of infected ticks in the landscape.
+The tubes are stuffed with cotton nesting material treated with permethrin.
+If mice are present in the landscape (they almost always are), then they typically are very attracted by this nesting material.
+If tubes are placed in areas harboring mice, the mice steal the treated nesting material and place it in their nests.
 Once mice have treated nests, they almost never are infested by ticks.
 With complete coverage in a yard, in time nearly all of the mice will have treated nests.
 In this way, targeting the ticks that feed on mice can greatly reduce the number of infected ticks in your yard.
-It's easy to apply Tick Tubes, (although you need to think like a mouse-where would they feel safe searching for nesting material).
-Do it yourself, or hire a professional applicator.
-It is best to apply Tick Tubes in late July/August when larvae are active and before nymphs emerge.
+It's easy to apply Thermacell Tick Control tubes, (although you need to think like a mouse--where would they feel safe searching for nesting material).
+Apply it yourself, or hire a professional applicator.